dstaay/cm/README.md

 ### CM Challanage

-A simple orchestrator that takes a directed graph of dependencies, a list of reqested jobs, then calculates order to preform jobs and determines which jobs need to be re-run on each pass or can be read from cache.
+A simple orchestrator that takes a directed graph of dependencies, a list of requested jobs, then calculates order to preform jobs and determines which jobs need to be re-run on each pass or can be read from cache.

 example graph: